 Think “chain of custody,” from the scene to the storage facility.
 Photograph the vehicle before and after it is moved.
 Hire a skilled transporter to move it from the tow yard to the evidence storage facility.
-Document that nothing changed.
+A document that nothing changed.

 Often you don’t realize what importance there was to a seatbelt, for example, until much later when experts get involved.
 Secure it early and save your worries.

-The damage on each vehicle is “matched up” by accident Reconstructionist to obtain scientific analysis estimates through programs like PC Crash EDS- MAC and other programs.
-These applications can extrapolate things like impact forces, areas of impact, principal direction of force, whether there were rotational forces (often very important for injury analysis), delta V relative speeds and other numbers and measurements.
+The damage on each vehicle is “matched up” by accident Reconstructionists obtain scientific analysis estimates through programs like PC Crash EDS- MAC and other programs.
+These applications can extrapolate things like impact forces, areas of impact, the principal direction of force, whether there were rotational forces (often very important for injury analysis), delta V relative speeds, and other numbers and measurements.
 Far down the road, this analysis may convey information to jurors explaining what .10 of a second of typical impact was like for the occupants you represent.

-Go to the scene and look for accident-related debris, skid marks, etc. Document the signage, the phasing of the lights, the visibility for each driver, and get a feel for what the minute’s pre impact were like for the involved vehicles.
-Sometimes at the scene you realize you might have a government claim for road design or a malfunctioning light, or you might get a better understanding for why someone turned left and felt they were safe.
+Go to the scene and look for accident-related debris, skid marks, etc. Document the signage, the phasing of the lights, and the visibility for each driver, and get a feel for what the minute’s pre-impact was like for the involved vehicles.
+Sometimes at the scene, you realize you might have a government claim for road design or a malfunctioning light, or you might get a better understanding of why someone turned left and felt they were safe.

 You can also obtain intersection diagrams and phasing charts for the lights from the municipality or government that controls the area where the accident occurred.